 Preferred Alternative 3 would establish the minimum stock size threshold (MSST) following the most current definition of MSST (SEDAR 68 OA [2022]), which is considered BSIA, and would be expected to have the highest biological benefits, followed by Alternative 2, and Alternative 1 (No Action) (Section 2.2.3.1).
 Alternative 1 (No Action) would not establish an MSST for the Scamp and Yellowmouth Grouper complex, and therefore, would not satisfy the requirement of the Magnuson-Stevens Act.

-Alternative 2 provides an MSST value equal to the spawning stock biomass (SSB) at MSY (SSB{MSY}) times either 1 minus the natural mortality (M) or 0.5, whichever is greater, based on the current conditions for both species, but this definition is not supported by the latest scientific advice (SEDAR 68 OA [2022 Preferred Alternative 3 is based on the recommendations of SEDAR 68 OA (2022), which defined MSST as 75% of SSB at a fishing mortality rate of 40%.
+Alternative 2 provides an MSST value equal to the spawning stock biomass (SSB) at MSY (SSBMSY) times either 1 minus the natural mortality (M) or 0.5, whichever is greater, based on the current conditions for both species, but this definition is not supported by the latest scientific advice (SEDAR 68 OA [2022]).
+Under Alternative 2, if the value of the natural mortality for a species is very small, i.e., lower than 0.25, then there is very little difference between the biomass threshold for being overfished (MSST) and the biomass threshold for being rebuilt (SSBMSY).
+Thus, even small fluctuations in biomass due to natural variations not related to fishing mortality may cause a stock vary between an overfished or rebuilt rebuild condition.
+Preferred Alternative 3 is based on the recommendations of SEDAR 68 OA (2022), which defined MSST as 75% of SSB at a fishing mortality rate of 40%, which is equivalent to Alternative 2 when M = 0.25.
+Preferred Alternative 3 would establish a larger biomass buffer between an overfished and rebuilt condition than Alternative 2.

 - 1. (No Action).
 There is no MSST for the Scamp and Yellowmouth Grouper complex. - 2.
-MSST is equal to SSB{MSY}(1-M) or 0.5 whichever is greater. - 3.
+MSST is equal to $SSB{MSY}(1-M)$ or 0.5 whichever is greater. - 3.
 MSST is equal to 75% of the SSB at a fishing mortality rate of 40% of spawning potential ratio.

-See Chapter 2 for detailed language of alternatives.
+\See Chapter 2 for detailed language of alternatives.
 Preferred indicated in bold.

 Like MSY and MFMT, MSST does not alter the current harvest or use of the resource, and thus would have no direct economic effects on fishery participants and associated industries or communities.
-Unlike MSY, however, MSST is directly related to actions for rebuilding the stock which also include actions that would have economic implications and indirect economic effects.
-In general, a high MSST level is susceptible to triggering rebuilding actions that could limit harvest or fishing opportunities, thereby negatively affecting the economic benefits that fishery participants can incur from a fishery.
-A low MSST level would be associated with a lower probability of enacting rebuilding actions that would negatively affect the economic benefits that fishery participants can receive from a fishery.
+Unlike MSY, however, MSST is directly related to actions for rebuilding the stock, which also include actions that would have economic implications and indirect economic effects.
+In general, a high MSST level is susceptible to triggering rebuilding actions that could limit harvest or fishing opportunities, thereby negatively affecting the economic benefits.
+A low MSST level would be associated with a lower probability of enacting rebuilding actions that would negatively affect the economic benefits.
 To the extent that rebuilding actions necessitated by a chosen MSST would tend to have economic effects, it is possible to provide some general implications of the MSST alternatives.